dotswg/dots-architecture/draft-ietf-dots-architecture.md

 (DOTS).
 DOTS defines a method of coordinating defensive measures among willing peers to mitigate attacks quickly and efficiently, enabling hybrid attack responses coordinated locally at or near the target of an active attack, or anywhere in-path between attack sources and target.
+Sample DOTS use cases are elaborated in [I-D.ietf-dots-use-cases].

 This document describes an architecture used in establishing, maintaining or terminating a DOTS relationship within a domain or between domains.